Accumulated/Accelerating-CNN-on-GPU-using-CUDA-C/README.md

 1. Any Code modifications or refactoring done and resulted in enhancement in the execution time, the above table will be updated and a new version will be available.
 2. Code runs on Colab mainly, scaling to real GPU is in progress

-GPU details used on colab for testing the model:
+GPU details used in colab for testing the model:
 Device Number: 0
   Device name: Tesla T4
   Memory Clock Rate (KHz): 5001000
   Memory Bus Width (bits): 256